 The reason I got into programming and Computer Science was video games and I am lucky enough to earn my living at the moment as an indie game developer.
-Currently I am working on the game Star Command.
-Right now we’re working on improvements, updates, bug fixes, and bringing it to more platforms.

 Recently I completed my Masters of Computer Science (MCS) at Colorado State University (CSU), where I also received a bachelors degree in Mechanical Engineering and Computer Science.

 This website is a place for me to present my ongoing works of digital and physical art: the code written, apps developed, graphics created, designs rendered, assembly assembled, languages learned, art drawn, photos taken, places traveled, and probably other random bits.